 2.9 Base period

-The index reference period is 2006=100.
+The index reference period is 2006=100 except for the House Price Index (HPI) which uses index reference period 2015 = 100.

 2.10 Unit of measure

 The statistics covers price indices and number of sales.
 Values are shown in 1.000 DKK

 2.11 Reference period

 In connection with sales, the contract date is used as accrual period in the statistics.
 If the contract date is unknown, date of the deed is used instead.

 2.12 Frequency of dissemination

-Quarterly.
-Yearly.
+Monthly, quarterly and yearly.